rentry/rentry.github.io/_posts/2018-06-30-andrei-rublev-film.md

 layout: post
 title: "Tarkovsky’s <em>Andrei Rublev</em>"
 date: 2018-06-30 22:33:00
-description: "I’ve seen this film dozens of times, and once on the big screen at the Portland Film Festival.
+description: "I’ve seen this film several times, including once on the big screen at the Portland Film Festival.
 It remains the greatest film I’ve ever seen, and it’s about to be re-released."
 categories: film
 tags:  [film]
 comments: true